 If I hurt my back on a Monday and return to work on Thursday but am unable to work on Friday is it reportable?

-No, you were not out of work for more than 3 consecutive days back to top
+No, you were not out of work for more than 3 consecutive days back to top logo that appears

 How do I Report an Accident to the Health and Safety Authority?
 Online Reporting